My lab is called NERT. We have fun playing with language data and algorithms.

 Consider applying in Linguistics and/or Computer Science.

-I am likely to take a new student in the 2017–18 admissions cycle.
+I am likely to take a new student in the next admissions cycle, but will not know for sure until after the application deadlines.

-If you want to work with me and are not already a Georgetown student, your best bet is to apply—I do not have room to host visiting students or interns from outside the DC area.
+If you want to work with me and are not already a Georgetown student, your best bet is to apply and mention me in your statement of purpose.
+Unfortunately, I do not have room to host visiting students or interns from outside the DC area.
 If you're already a Georgetown student, come talk to me about your research interests and ideas!

 At Georgetown, I co-supervised the following theses: